nolanlawson/optimize-js/README.md

 1. Are immediately-invoked via any kind of call statement (`function(){}()`, `!function(){}()`, etc.)
 2. Are passed in directly as arguments to another function

 The first method is an easy win – those functions are eagerly executed.
-The second method is more of a herustic, but tends to be a safe bet given common patterns like Node-style errbacks, Promise chains, and UMD/Browserify/Webpack module declarations.
+The second method is more of a heuristic, but tends to be a safe bet given common patterns like Node-style errbacks, Promise chains, and UMD/Browserify/Webpack module declarations.

 In all such cases, `optimise-js` wraps the function in parentheses.